davemateer/chblog/_posts/2023-03-26-romans-10-have-they-not-heard.markdown

 the necessary steps—at a human level (chapter 9 focused on the sovereignty of God; chapter 10 is the human angle)—for someone to come to salvation.

-- And here are the steps that Paul calls out:
 - The end goal is for someone to call on the name of the Lord (v.13)
 - In order to call on the name of the Lord, they have to believe (v.14)
 - In order to believe, they have to have heard about the Lord (v.14)